“After Ang Probinsyano,” Is the answer to the question of when we might finally meet her.

-After a whole day of traveling, we are itching to meet The Last Mambabatok and discover for ourselves what she is like, but a long day of tattoo-work merited some teleserye time.
+After a whole day of traveling, we were itching to meet The Last Mambabatok and discover for ourselves what she is like, but a long day of tattoo-work merited some teleserye time.

 We find Whang-od sitting on a bench outside her house, chewing on Toblerone and spitting out the bits of nougat, dentures in hand.
 She could have been anyone’s grandmother, if she didn’t just then stand up to shoo away the neighbor’s pigs.